-Join us to watch five startups pitch off at Pitchers and Pitches on June 10th – TechCrunch
+Join us to watch five startups pitch off at Pitchers & Pitches on June 10th – TechCrunch

 Oh, and one more thing — there’s a prize package.
 Who doesn’t love prizes?
 The winning startup gets a consulting session with cela, an organization that connects early-stage startups to accelerators and incubators that can help them scale their business.

 Early-stage startup founders rise to face challenges on the daily.
 And now you need to rise further and faster than ever before.
 Take advantage of every tool and every opportunity to adapt and move forward.
-The next Pitchers and Pitches session kicks off at 4pm ET / 1pm PT on June 10th.
+The next Pitchers & Pitches session kicks off at 4pm ET / 1pm PT on June 10th.
 Don’t miss out — register today.

 Is your company interested in sponsoring or exhibiting at Disrupt 2020?
 Contact our sponsorship sales team by filling out this form.